Skip to Main Content

 Why Data Management Plan Matters

-A Useful reference for yourself
+A useful reference for yourself

 Continuity of research work for the whole team

-Facilitate data sharing with others
+Facilitating data sharing with others

 Good Practices for DMP